mylcevaleksandr/Stone_Cutter_Auditor/README.md

 + __Eliminate waste of paper to save the forests.__
 + __Simplify accounting by automatically multiplying square meters from the input slab sizes.__
++ __Make it possible for each worker to pass the data of his finished product to a common database in any way convenient.
+He should be able to use either his smartphone or a PC and should be able to interact with either the telegram bot or the web app to pass the data.__
++ __Then at the end of the day the factory bookkeeper should be able to see a table filled by all the workers who were on the shift that day.
+With all square meters already calculated out.
+Then all he will need to do is take the data of each separate worker and issue hit the days wages depending on the price per square meter.__

 ## Future goals:

-+ __Expand the simple bot into a bigger app to allow more than one worker to use it.__
++ __Expand the simple bot into a bigger app written with Angular framework to allow more than one worker to use it.__
-+ __Save all input data on a server and make an api with charts and schedules so a bookkeeper can open it, inspect how many square meters each worker prodused per month and issue a salary accordingly.__
++ __Save all input data on a server and make an api with charts and schedules so a bookkeeper can open it, inspect how many square meters each worker produced per month and issue a salary accordingly.__

 ___